 The iconic ski region of Lake Tahoe is known for being the largest cross-country ski area in America.
 There are ski resorts, both cross-country and downhill, in every area near the lake.

-Here is a quick glance at the top ski resorts in Lake Tahoe (before we tell you why you should go skiing there!)
+Here is a quick glance at the top ski resorts in Lake Tahoe (before we tell you why you should go skiing there!), including some great family ski resorts.

 Ski Resorts in Lake Tahoe